oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Invoke the web application

 Now that all the initial use case resources have been deployed, you can invoke the sample web application through the Traefik ingress controller's NodePort.
-Note: The web application will display a list of any data sources it finds, but we don't expect it to find any because the model doesn't contain any at this point.
+Note: The web application will display a list of any data sources it finds, but, at this point, we don't expect it to find any because the model doesn't contain any.

 Send a web application request to the load balancer: